raspberrypilearning/catch-the-bus/en/step_4.md

 --- /task ---

 --- task ---
 **Test:** Click on the green flag to see the hippo fly to the bus.
-You can change the number of repeats to get the hippo to stop in just the right place.
+You can change the number in the `repeat`{:class="block3control"} block to get the hippo to stop in just the right place.
 --- /task ---

 Now, the hippo will enter the bus.